-SHOOTERS TO THE LINE: Shooters / Detail come forward to the Firing Line.
+SHOOTERS TO THE LINE: Shooters/ detail come forward to the firing line

 PREPERATION TIME BEGINS NOW: Competitors uncase their pistols and lay out their equipment.
-Range Officers check that each competitor is at the correct firing point with reference to the Detail list and score card.
-At the end of the 3 minutes preparation period the Range Officer states:
+Range officers check that each competitor is at the correct firing point with reference to the detail list and score card.
+At the end of the 3 minute preparation period the range officer states: